 Brokers deal with massive datasets of legal papers, property appraisal reports, sales details, ownership history, zoning regulations and so on.
 The amount of data grows as a broker reaches the stage of finalizing the contract, and includes leases, non-disclosure agreements, partnership agreements, supplemental financial documents and other documents.

 Surely, the spread of computers alleviated much paperwork, but this hasn’t made real estate a less documentation-intensive field.
 The documents have become digital, but still, a human professional is needed to deal with all the data.
 Some companies use systems such as ECM, ERP, BPM to alleviate their data issues.
 This empowers them to work quicker and more effectively, but only to a certain limited degree.

 But what if we tell you that companies can bring their data management to another, greater level?

 Artificial Intelligence introduces one of the newest and most innovative ways the data can be managed: faster, more comprehensively, requiring less (or no) human attention.

-AI can outperform a real estate professional in performing their major responsibilities such as conducting market demographic studies, environmental research and financial analysis.
+AI can outperform a real estate professional in performing their major responsibilities such as conducting market demographic studies, environmental research, and financial analysis.
 The technology can be leveraged to ensure that everything is in order with documentation by constantly analyzing it; and in case of any inconsistency, such as missing signatures, invalid characters, empty fields, unintended legal missteps etc send notifications.
 Such effective data management service allows having data logically structured, securely stored, easy to retrieve and analyze, cleaned and without duplications.

-Gaining Data-Driven Actionable Insights
+Gaining Data-Driven Actionable Insights with Artificial Intelligence

 What’s more, ML-driven software is able to pick up on patterns in the data (which are often imperceptible to the human eye) and turn reams of data into actionable insights.
 For instance, if fed with the corresponding data, it can indicate when a specific neighborhood is likely to explode in popularity.